Azure/iot-plugandplay-models/README.md

 1. Fork the public GitHub repo: [https://github.com/Azure/iot-plugandplay-models](https://github.com/Azure/iot-plugandplay-models).
 1. Clone the forked repo.
 Optionally create a new branch to keep your changes isolated from the `main` branch.
 1. Add the new interfaces to the `dtmi` folder using the folder/filename convention.
-See the [add-models](#add-models) tool below.
+See the [add-models](#import-a-model-to-the-dtmi-folder) tool below.
-1. Validate the models locally using the [scripts to validate changes](#validate-files) section.
+1. Validate the models locally using the `dmr-client` tool to [validate](#validate-models).
 1. Commit the changes locally and push to your fork.
 1. From your fork, create a PR that targets the `main` branch.
 See [Creating an issue or pull request](https://docs.github.com/en/free-pro-team@latest/desktop/contributing-and-collaborating-using-github-desktop/creating-an-issue-or-pull-request) docs.
 1. Review the [PR requirements](pr-reqs.md)